 - Electrical contact cleaner – This precision aerosol spray is available at most home or hardware stores, and works to dissolve and remove dirt, oil and oxidation build-up from electrical components and contacts.

-For more tips on preventing electrical corrosion, please contact us at Black Diamond Plumbing & Mechanical, serving residents of Chicago and the surrounding area.
+For more tips on preventing electrical corrosion, please contact us at Black Diamond Plumbing & Mechanical.

 Written by Rick Sperando